umbertoghio/expo-custom-updater/README.md

  ## Notes:
 * You can read activity logs from customUpdater.updateLog (array of strings), useful for debugging
-* You can now display the event logs with showDebugAlerts
 * Expo does not support OTA updates from development or within the Expo App, so check for updates is skipped in __DEV__ mode.
 * To test your application update method properly it is useful to compile an APK and install it to a connected device with "adb install xxx.apk", then you can play with expo publish to verify the setup